Portfolio intelligence

 Use scenario review and research prompts without trade instructions.

-The public product page presents the core workspace surfaces and keeps the guardrails visible: freshness labels, saved citations, SEC-style source context, and no return promises.
+The public product page presents the core workspace surfaces and keeps the guardrails visible: freshness labels, saved citations, source context, and no return promises.

 A portfolio workspace for holdings, allocation, concentration, intraday movement, provider freshness, and visible unavailable states.